material-motion-archive/coreanimation-transitions-swift/README.md

 >
 >     gem install cocoapods

-Add `MaterialMotionCoreAnimationTransitionsPlugin` to your `Podfile`:
+Add `MaterialMotionCoreAnimationTransitions` to your `Podfile`:

-    pod 'MaterialMotionCoreAnimationTransitionsPlugin'
+    pod 'MaterialMotionCoreAnimationTransitions'

 Then run the following command: